International cooperation - Overview

 Several countries are candidate countries and are waiting to join the EU, while others are potential candidates.

-- Candidate countries: Montenegro; the former Yugoslav Republic of Macedonia; Albania; Serbia and Turkey.
+- Candidate countries: Montenegro; North Macedonia; Albania; Serbia and Turkey.

 - Potential candidates: Bosnia and Herzegovina; Kosovo (under UN Security Council Resolution 1244/99).